Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The TextBox Events Capturing Route Map.

-1. Creates a Class Module with a Text Box Control and Form Properties.
+1. Create a Base Class Module that defines Text Box Control and Form properties.

-3. Creates a Derived Class Module using the Text Box Class Module as Base Class.
+3. Next, create a Derived Class Module using this Text Box class as the base class.

 The TextBox and CommandButton Arrays.

-So far we have worked with Arrays of Class Module with TextBox Property only.
-We will create a few TextBoxes and Command Buttons on a Form and learn how their references are being assigned to instances of TextBox and Command Button Base Class Module Arrays, in the Derived Class Module.
+Now, we will create a few TextBoxes and Command Buttons on a form and explore how their object references can be assigned to instances of the TextBox and Command Button Base Class module arrays within a Derived Class module.

 Class Module for TextBox: ClsText.